vitacon/PNG-color/README.md

 # PNG-color
-A simple colorizing console tool for blending grayscale .png image and a ,png color map Windows + .NET
+A simple colorizing console tool for blending grayscale .png image and a .png color map Windows + .NET

 Usage: